rtfeldman/elm-workshop/part1/transcript.md

 on the _right_, it's instead just running it through the browser.
-So on the _left_ we have the `elm` code it's _getting_ compiled to `JavaScript` in the same way that `Babel` does, and then "try `elm`" is _immeadiately_ handing that off to the browser so the browser can _run_ it.
+So on the _left_ we have the `elm` code it's _getting_ compiled to `JavaScript` in the same way that `Babel` does, and then "try `elm`" is _immediately_ handing that off to the browser so the browser can _run_ it.
 And this right here is the same function we had over there, it's the same implementation except instead of writing in "ES6"